Canadian Airport Authorities

 - It holds a Memorandum of Understanding (MOU) with the CBSA that is in good standing as per section 280 of the Immigration and Refugee Protection Regulations (this MOU outlines the requirements for transporting passengers to Canada);

-- It has signed a Transit Without Visa (TWOV) Program MOU with CIC and the CBSA.
+- It has signed a Transit Without Visa (TWOV) Program MOU with IRCC and the CBSA.

 Important: Participating airlines must collect and report TWOV passenger data to the Government of Canada, as identified in the TWOV MOU, for statistical and program evaluation purposes.

-If airport authorities and airlines meet the minimum eligibility criteria, they are invited to submit a formal business case directly to CIC and the CBSA.
+If airport authorities and airlines meet the minimum eligibility criteria, they are invited to submit a formal business case directly to IRCC and the CBSA.
 Find out more about the application process.